esaer/Kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Louise started a crowdfunding campaign and had a budege of 10K.
+Louise started a crowdfunding campaign and had a budget of 10K.
 His play Fever came close to the fundraising goal soon.

 ### Project Purpose
 Help Louise determine whether there are specific factors that can help project campeign sucessfully